-The Hype Around Chatbots
+The Chatbot Hype

-Early 2016, the hype around chatbots couldn’t have been higher.
+In early 2016, the hype around chatbots couldn’t have been higher.
 Within the first 6 months of the Facebook developer tools launch, more than 30,000 Facebook messenger bots alone were created.
 The world of chatbots looked promising.

 “…the 2016 bot paradigm shift is going to be far more disruptive and interesting than the last decade’s move from Web to mobile apps.”

 And since the 1990s, the Loebner Prize drives AI scientists to create the most human-like bot.
 For two years in a row, chatterbot ‘Mitsuku’ won the Loebner Prize competition.
 Mitsuku pretends to be an 18-year old female chatbot from Leeds who can play games and do magic tricks at the user’s request.
 Millions of people, predominantly teens, have chatted with Mitsukoon Kik Messenger, Mousebreaker and Skype and conversed with the bot on relationship advice, bullying or other personal matters.
 Mitsuku had over 14 million interactions on Kik in just over 2 months.

-As some chatbots like Mitsuko are so popular, it doesn’t surprise companies and brands wanted to jump on the bandwagon.
-“Any advertiser who doesn't sit bolt upright after reading that doesn't understand the dark art of manipulation on which their craft depends”, stated technology reporter Christopher Mimsin the Wall Street Journal in 2015.
+As some chatbots like Mitsuko are so popular, it doesn’t surprise that companies and brands wanted to jump on the bandwagon.
+“Any advertiser who doesn't sit bolt upright after reading that doesn't understand the dark art of manipulation on which their craft depends”, stated technology reporter Christopher Mimsin in the Wall Street Journal in 2015.

-Figure 1 Chatbot Magazine, 2016
+Figure 1: Chatbot Magazine, 2016

-Other Pitfalls of Bots
+Other Pitfalls of Chatbots

-Computers have been invented to process data not to understand written or spoken word – in fact, this is one of the biggest challenges to date for computer scientists.
+Computers have been invented to process data and not to understand written or spoken word – in fact, this is one of the biggest challenges to date for computer scientists.
 AI has been researched since the 1970s but only now, in 2018, Google is launching their human-like AI voice system, Duplex.
 So the question is, why would someone replace existing customer support or FAQs that are working and accurate with something that is inaccurate and requires more effort to use?

 The vision of customers chatting to brands through an automated chatbot was driving the chatbot hype for companies back in 2016.
 Jo Allison, consumer behavioural analyst at research firm Canvas8, which has published several reports on chatbots, found out that 90% of all social media messages to brands are usually ignored.

-Where from here?
+Where do we go from here?